 Mussels (Mytilidæ).-The black mussels with their silvery interiors are the common forms on the rocks of the Eastern Shore.
 They are covered with a thick leathery skin, the hinge being without teeth.
 They are remarkable for their climbing powers (Fig. 58, M).
-By means of their foot, f, they fasten a silken cord to the rocks, then another, and by continually stretching out cables ahead or upward.
+By means of their foot, f, they fasten a silken cord to the rocks, then another, and by continually stretching out cables ahead or upward, and lifting and breaking off those below, they climb or warp themselves along very much as does a ship on a leeshore; 217 living and 350 fossil species are known.

-Fig. 58.-Group of headless mollusks. c, cardium springing; M, mytilus; s, pecten; R, razor-fish, solen; f, foot; t, anchoring-threads; si, breathing-siphons; e, eyes of scallop.
+FIG. 58.-Group of headless mollusks. c, cardium springing; M, mytilus; s, pecten; R, razor-fish, solen; f, foot; t, anchoring-threads; si, breathing-siphons; e, eyes of scallop.